gajjararyan/Signoz-Task/README.md

 **A hands-on guide to set up, run, and experience observability using a real-world example app.**

+## 🎯 What You'll Learn

+- A guide on setting up SigNoz (self-hosted version) using Docker.
+- Instructions on how to add OpenTelemetry to a Python Flask application.
+- Steps for sending traces, metrics, and logs to SigNoz.

 ---

 ## 📦 Project Structure